Ipoh Kek Lok Tong Cave Temple

 Read more:

-Getting To Kek Lok Tong Cave Temple
+Getting To Kek Look Tong Cave Temple

-Or the row of other notable but smaller temples in Gunung Rapat:
+Close by is a row of other notable but smaller temples in Gunung Rapat:

-Rather, Kek Lok Tong is on the other side of Gunung Rapat (Mt.
+Kek Lok Tong is on the other side of Gunung Rapat (Mt.
 Rapat)!
 The way to the temple car park winds through a quiet residential area.

 Frequently Asked Questions For Visiting Kek Lok Tong